mozilla/cargo-vet/book/src/algorithm.md

 To further indicate this, when checking a self_policy we either set the node's validated criteria to all_criteria or no_criteria.

-It's also worth noting that, due to audit-as-crates-io (and maybe other shenanigans like patches?) you can end up in a situation where a third-party depends on a first-party, or third-parties have `policy.criteria` entries.
+It's also worth noting that, due to audit-as-crates-io and `[patch]` declarations, you can end up in a situation where a third-party depends on a first-party, or third-parties have `policy.criteria` entries.
 This is why Step 3a is interleaved with Step 2.